DJ LeMahieu: Batting profile

 Despite his 6'4", 215 pound frame that led many scouts to suggest that he had potential as a pure power hitter, LeMahieu became a powerful opposite field contact hitter.
 His tendency to not leg kick, and hit for contact with low launch angle (average of under 10 degrees) was compensated by his high exit velocity (91.7 mph average as of August 8, 2019), meaning he can still hit for extra bases while not getting long fly outs.
 Since the 2019 season, he more often hits opposite field home runs than pulled home runs.

 Personal life

 LeMahieu and his wife, Jordan, were married in 2014.
 They reside in Birmingham, Michigan, during the offseason, and in Brooklyn during the season.
 Their first child, a daughter, was born on May 25, 2021.

+LeMahieu is the President of the Royal Oak Leprechauns, a summer collegiate team in the Northwoods League.